Designated marksman rifle: Ammunition

-In most cases, a designated marksman rifle will share the caliber and possibly even the ammunition type used by standard issue rifles.
+In most cases, a designated marksman rifle will share the caliber and possibly even the ammunition type used by standard-issue rifles.
 DM rifles may be issued with standard ball ammunition, or special match grade loads, such as 7.62 mm NATO 'M118LR' sniper round.
-Sniper rifles are (almost exclusively) deployed with match grade ammunition in order to take advantage of their full effective range and accuracy potential; in addition, some sniper rifles are chambered for specialized ammunition, such as .338 Lapua Magnum, that they do not share with common weapons.
+Sniper rifles are (almost exclusively) deployed with match grade ammunition in order to take advantage of their full effective range and accuracy potential; in addition, some sniper rifles are chambered for specialized ammunition, such as .338 Lapua Magnum or .338 Norma Magnum, that they do not share with common weapons.

 In the U.S. military, designated marksman rifles chambered for 5.56 mm NATO have available the 5 g (77 grain) match grade Mk 262 Mod 0/1 cartridge that enhances the effective range to roughly 600-800 m.

+The effective range of semi-automatic rifles chambered in .338 Lapua Magnum or .338 Norma Magnum can exceed 1400 m.

 Action

 All designated marksman rifles in use today are semi-automatic, some with select fire.
 Sniper rifles are generally bolt-action rifles, but can also be semi-automatic.